 The explosion of mobile technology and people’s distrust for traditional banks following the economic crisis make this a fertile time for new financial firms.

 Enter the neobanks, a collection of startups that make it easier for you to manage your money in this highly mobile age.

-“Everything from the account-opening process to the customer service experience is unlike traditional banking, at least not like the banking experience that has turned so many people off,” Nicols says.
-“Neobanks show you via emails and text messages exactly how you’re spending your money and if your spending patterns are putting you in danger of overspending.”
+“Everything from the account-opening process to the customer service experience is unlike traditional banking, or at least not like the banking experience that has turned so many people off,” says JP Nicols, managing director of Fintech Forge, a banking innovation consultancy.